Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 ## Troubleshooting

 - **`terraform init` fails with S3 backend errors**: Confirm the bucket in `terraform/backend.tf` exists in `ca-central-1` and that your IAM user has `s3:ListBucket`, `s3:GetObject`, and `s3:PutObject` permissions for the specified key.
+- **ACM certificate errors**: Ensure `acm_certificate_arn` references an **issued** certificate (status: `ISSUED`) in `ca-central-1`.
+Pending validation or certificates in another region will cause the ALB listener to fail creation.
 - **`InvalidKeyPair.NotFound` during apply**: Either remove any non-null `key_name` or create/upload the matching key pair in EC2 before running Terraform.
-- **Unable to reach the web server**: Verify the instance has a public IP (default VPC), security group allows inbound HTTP (port 80), and no network ACLs block the traffic.
-Use `aws ec2 describe-instances` to inspect status checks.
+- **Unable to reach the web server**: Confirm the ALB DNS name resolves, security groups allow 80/443 inbound on the ALB, and the instance security group allows traffic from the ALB SG.
+Use `aws elbv2 describe-target-health` and `aws ec2 describe-instances` to confirm health and status checks.
+- **ALB reports unhealthy targets**: Check the CloudWatch alarm `docker-web-alb-unhealthy`, review target descriptions in the EC2 console, and inspect `/var/log/cloud-init-output.log` on the instance to ensure Docker is running and exposing port 80.
 - **GitHub Actions workflow fails to plan**: Ensure repo secrets `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set, and that the IAM policy allows `terraform init/plan` operations (EC2 describe, S3 backend access).
 - **Docker container stops after reboot**: The provided `scripts/user_data.sh` configures Docker with `systemctl enable` and a `--restart unless-stopped` policy.
 Re-run `terraform apply` if the script did not finish (check `/var/log/cloud-init-output.log`).

 ## Roadmap (Prioritized)

-1. **Production hardening** – Add HTTPS via ACM + ALB, move into a dedicated VPC/subnets, and wire CloudWatch logs/alarms so the stack looks production-ready.
-2. **Operational automation** – Expand GitHub Actions to run `terraform plan` for every PR and optional `apply` to a staging workspace, then add smoke tests (curl the public endpoint) to prove deployments succeed.
+1. **Operational automation** – Expand GitHub Actions to run `terraform plan` for every PR and optional `apply` to a staging workspace, then add smoke tests (curl the public endpoint) to prove deployments succeed.
-3. **Scalability features** – Introduce auto scaling (ASG or ECS) and integrate a managed data store (RDS/DynamoDB) plus IAM roles to showcase multi-service architecture.
+2. **Scalability features** – Introduce auto scaling (ASG or ECS) and integrate a managed data store (RDS/DynamoDB) plus IAM roles to showcase multi-service architecture.
-4. **Maintainability & security** – Break Terraform into reusable modules, add policy-as-code checks (tfsec/checkov), and document runbooks/troubleshooting for ongoing support.
+3. **Maintainability & security** – Break Terraform into reusable modules, add policy-as-code checks (tfsec/checkov), and document runbooks/troubleshooting for ongoing support.
-5. **Documentation polish** – Produce an architecture diagram, screenshots, and a concise “Key Achievements” section (plus live demo URL if available) to communicate the solution clearly.
+4. **Documentation polish** – Produce an architecture diagram, screenshots, and a concise “Key Achievements” section (plus live demo URL if available) to communicate the solution clearly.